 All Dacia petrol models are compatible with E10 petrol.

-All Hyundai petrol models are compatible with E10 petrol.
+All Hyundai petrol models built since 2005 are compatible with E10 petrol.

 All petrol-powered Nissan vehicles manufactured since 1st January 2000 are compatible with E10 petrol.